Why Do Cats Have Whiskers?

 Do Whiskers Measure Whether a Cat Can Fit Through a Space?

-Regarding this “can or can’t I fit through there” theory goes, I will certainly acknowledge that if the opening is not as wide as the whiskers, the cat will sense it.
-Informing a cat about the environment surrounding the cat is what whiskers do.
+Regarding the “can or can’t I fit through there” hypothesis, I will certainly acknowledge that if the opening is not as wide as the whiskers, the cat will sense this and be informed that the opening is narrow.
+That does not mean the cat cannot just ignore the information and proceed anyway.

 Do you think the lion in this photo would rely on his whiskers to tell him the opening is too narrow?